UPDATED: MAY 01, 2023 | 3 MIN READ

-California doesn’t require you to carry homeowners insurance, but your mortgage company might.
-If your lender does not require it, it’s still wise to take the steps to protect your home and your personal items from unforeseen events.
+California doesn’t require you to carry homeowners insurance or renters insurance, but your mortgage company might.
+If your lender does not require it, it’s still wise to take steps to protect your home and your items from unforeseen events.
 If you’re worried about the cost, you can use a home insurance calculator to get a fairly good estimate.

 Common Home Risk Factors In California

 California’s biggest home insurance risks are fire, earthquake, and flood damage.
 With these common risk factors, homeowners need to make sure that a homeowner’s insurance policy will cover the full value of a home in the event of a total loss.

 What Type of Homeowner’s Insurance Coverages Are Recommended In California?

 While your standard home insurance policy includes coverage for fire damage, it may be worth adding additional coverage to extend it.
 Some optional coverages California residents should consider are earthquake insurance, flood insurance, and scheduled personal property insurance.

 California law requires home insurance companies to offer earthquake insurance to their policyholders.
 Unfortunately, most companies’ earthquake insurance excludes any damage caused by earthquake shaking.